If you don’t know where that headline is from, stop reading right now and come back once you’re done watching this, from start to finish.

 - Prada Marfa (duh): this is technically in the city of Valentine, which is a very erie (practically) ghost town just north of Marfa.

 - The Judd Foundation: Donald Judd’s formerly private living and working spaces.
+Visit Artsy’s site to learn more about Judd and his work.

 - Ballroom Marfa: A super rad gallery which is housed in a converted 1927 dancehall.